LIVING A DREAM: Redbank Valley Catcher Tate Minich Signs With Seton Hill University, Also in Running for Prestigious Scholarship

 That next level came calling at Seton Hill University, a school with a rich baseball tradition as well as an academic one.

-The average GPA among baseball players at the school last year was a 3.0.
+The average GPA among baseball players at the school last year was 3.0.

 Redbank Valley, Keystone, and Union/A-C Valley sports coverage on Explore and D9Sports.com is brought to you by Heeter Lumber.